23f09crz/powershell-scripts/README.md

 I'm a Linux User, but when I want to play something I use windows.
-Here's a collection of scripts that I find useful for my use cases.
+Here's a collection of scripts that I find useful for making the windows experience more bearable .

 Every script is placed on a folder that have two files:

 - script.ps1
 - instructions.md

-I dont think there's more explaining to do
+I dont think there's more explaining to do so ...,, ,,, '''